You've been invited to the party of the century, and you're having a blast. Suddenly you look up at the clock and see that it's way past midnight.

 - She has turned on every light in the house.
 Most skilled hosts know that dim lighting makes everyone look better, and they want everyone to be comfortable…that is, until it's time to end the party.
 Turning on the lights can be jarring, but it's also effective if people are hanging around too long.

 - The music stops playing, and the only sounds are the voices of people who don't know when to leave.
-Another thing that can jar the senses and let you know it's time to leave is silence.
+Another thing that can jar the senses and let you know it's time to leave is sudden silence.
 A good host will choose music that she knows her guests will like.
 However, when that ends, consider it a powerful sign that the host is ready to call it a night.
 Resist the urge to insist on just one more song.
-That would be rude.
+That would be rude and probably make the host uncomfortable.

 - She hasn't offered anyone a drink in the past hour.
 As long as the refreshments are flowing, you can rest assured that the host is still enjoying her guests.
 However, when she's had enough or thinks that her guests have, she'll end the drinks.
 Or she may call "last round," a not-so-subtle way of saying that she's ready for everyone to leave.